 - Boonah: A member of the public found and reported fire ants on a property on 11 June 2021.
 The nest was treated and delineation surveillance is underway.

 - Charlwood: A member of the public found and reported a fire ant nest on a property on 31 May 2021.
-The nest was treated and delineation surveillance is underway.
+The nest was treated and delineation surveillance completed.